 After every visit to Nepal, we feel just as touched and that is the reason we keep coming back, each time perhaps a little bit more enthusiastic to be involved in these valuable projects.
 As tough as it can be sometimes dealing with cultural

 With our continued fundraising activities, through Alliance Nepal we have now been able to provide uniforms and shoes for hundreds of kids, we’ve held 2 health and dental camps, provided girls with re-washable sanitary pads, bought furniture and equipment to schools, food to families going through difficult times (recently due to the pandemic), helped to build and repair people’s houses, and set up a sewing course for girls with the aim to help them become independent by learning a skill that can help them get a job in the future.
 The project will ideally also help to fund the orphanage run by Alliance Nepal.
 We started off teaching and supporting at one school, but this has grown to several, as Alliance Nepal will often be approached by a headmaster / mistress at a government school who desperately needed support.
 All this is only possible with the help of you reading this, people who are able to donate a bit of money.
 And a little bit of money goes a long way in Nepal, no amount is too little to make a difference.
 Money is relative of course, but just to give you an idea, many people earn $2 a day.
 Some professionals maybe $10 a day.
 Electricity is seen as expensive, as is coffee, apples and avocados, and buying a pair of branded Nike shoes would obviously be unheard of.

-Our journey will continue, keep checking the Latest new update pages… and please take a look at the pictures and videos in the gallery.
+Our journey will continue, keep checking the Latest news pages… and in the gallery you will find loads of photos and videos.

 We, and they truly appreciate your support.